Get Started with GraphQL

 }

-Your result should look like the following JSON:
+The result to the query above should look like the following JSON:

 {